ankur-dauneria/movies-trailers/README.md

 It has task to build the HTML webpage based on the movie objects details supplied to it.
 It uses `bootstrap` web framework to build the webpage.

+## fresh_tomatoes.html

+Its the final HTML movies trailers webpage created on execution of `entertainment_media.py`

 # API

 `def title(self)` returns the title of the movie